andycroll/andycroll.com/_posts/2024/2024-05-27-compress-your-images-using-github-actions.md

 ## Why?

 Smaller images mean faster downloads for your users.
 This is a lovely "set and forget" tool from the lovely folks at [Calibre](https://calibreapp.com).
-You might be surprised how much bandwisdth you save.
+You might be surprised how much bandwidth you save.

 This works for any repository, not just Rails applications.
 I use it on the [jekyll](https://jekyllrb.com) site you’re currently reading.